Analytic properties of Stretch maps and geodesic laminations

 Note that

+In the last equality we used the fact that $dw_k$ is perpendicular to $w_k$.
 The Lipschitz bound on $w_k$, the fact that $\psi$ is of bounded variation plus $w_k \rightarrow u$ in $C^0$ imply that the second term limits on 0.
 The first term is zero from $d^2=0$ because $\psi$ is an actual section of the flat bundle $E$.
+Thus,

 Note that $\liminf_{k \rightarrow \infty} h_k \geq 1/L$ since

 As a last step,

 But according to Proposition~\ref{supptprop5}, with $w = u_p$ and $f = w_k$